perdedora/lolisafe/README.md

 [![GitHub license](https://img.shields.io/badge/license-MIT-blue.svg?style=flat-square)](https://raw.githubusercontent.com/WeebDev/lolisafe/master/LICENSE)

-## `safe.fiery.me`

 [![JavaScript Style Guide](https://cdn.rawgit.com/standard/standard/master/badge.svg)](https://github.com/standard/standard)

+## Features

+* Powered by [uWebSocket.js](https://github.com/uNetworking/uWebSockets.js/) & [HyperExpress](https://github.com/kartikk221/hyper-express) for a much more performant web server, due to being a Node.js binding of [uWebSockets](https://github.com/uNetworking/uWebSockets) written in C & C++.
+* Powered by [better-sqlite3](https://github.com/WiseLibs/better-sqlite3) for performant SQLite3 database (using [Knex.js](https://knexjs.org/) for abstraction, thus support for other database engines *may* also come in the future).
+* Faster file hashing for duplicates detection by using [BLAKE3](https://github.com/BLAKE3-team/BLAKE3) hash function, powered by [blake3](https://github.com/connor4312/blake3) Node.js library.
+* ClamAV virus scanning support for Linux/OS X servers ([read more](#clamav-support)).
+* Front-end pages templating with [Nunjucks](https://mozilla.github.io/nunjucks/).
+* A more integrated Cloudflare support (automatically purge files remote cache upon deletion, and more).
+* Chunked uploads to support 100MB+ files when hosted behind Cloudflare, or any other proxies with file upload size limits.
+* Performant rate limits powered by [rate-limiter-flexible](https://github.com/animir/node-rate-limiter-flexible).
+* Albums with shareable pretty public pages.
+* User dashboard to manage own uploads and albums.
+* Admin dashboard to manage all uploads, albums, and users.
+* Robust files search/filters and sorting in the dashboard.
+* Usergroups-based permissions.
+* Configurable file retention periods per-usergroups.
+* Strip images EXIF tags if required (can be set to be toggleable by users, and with experimental support for stripping videos tags as well).
+* Various options configurable via header tags upon file uploads (selected file retention period, whether to strip EXIF tags, and more).
+* ShareX support with config file builder in the homepage.
+* Token-based authentication on all APIs, allowing you to easily integrate it with anything.
+* ... and more!

+## Differences with Upstream/Chibisafe

 This fork is the one being used at [https://safe.fiery.me](https://safe.fiery.me).

-If you are looking for the original, head to [WeebDev/lolisafe](https://github.com/WeebDev/lolisafe).
+It was originally based on [WeebDev/lolisafe](https://github.com/WeebDev/lolisafe) v3, but later have been so heavily rewritten that it is now simply its own thing.

+Chibisafe is an upstream rewrite & rebrand, and technically is lolisafe v4.

 If you want to use an existing lolisafe v3 database with this fork, copy over `database/db` file from your previous installation, then run `yarn migrate` at least once to create the new database columns introduced in this fork (don't forget to make a backup).

-> **Said migration script is NOT COMPATIBLE with chibisafe (a.k.a lolisafe v4/rewrite).**
+> **Said migration script is NOT COMPATIBLE with Chibisafe's database.**

 Configuration file of lolisafe v3 (`config.js`) is also NOT fully compatible with this fork.
 There are some options that had been renamed and/or restructured.
-Please make sure your config matches the sample in `config.sample.js` before starting.
+Please make sure your config matches the sample in `config.sample.js` before starting and/or migrating your previous database.

 ## Running in production mode

-1. Ensure you have at least Node v12.22.0 installed (fully compatible up to Node v16.x LTS, untested with v17 or later).
+1. Ensure you have at least Node v14 installed (fully compatible up to Node v16.x LTS, untested with v17 or later).
 2. Clone this repo.
 3. Copy `config.sample.js` as `config.js`.
 4. Modify port, domain and privacy options if desired.